jsherman212/xnuspy/README.md

 function.
 In this case, the minimum length is eight bytes.
 Otherwise, there is no minimum length.

+Additionally, xnuspy uses `X16` and `X17` for its trampolines, so kernel functions which expect those to persist across function calls cannot be hooked.

 ### Thread-safety
 `xnuspy_ctl` will perform one-time initialization the first time it is called after a fresh boot.
 This is the only part of xnuspy which is raceable since I can't statically initialize the read/write lock I use.
 After the first call returns, any future calls are guarenteed to be thread-safe.

-### Clobbered Registers
-xnuspy uses `X16` and `X17` for its trampolines, so kernel functions which expect those to persist across function calls cannot be hooked.

 # How It Works
 This is simplified, but it captures the main idea well.
 Check out `xnuspy_ctl`'s